 Paying attention to your employee performances will allow you to optimize your labor; and provide your clients with the best service and experience you and your team can offer.

 This is where you can schedule employees to their strengths.
-If you have one server who is a superstar at pushing specials, maybe schedule them during lunch or dinner rushes.
+For example, if you run a restaurant and have one server who is a superstar at pushing specials, maybe schedule them during lunch or dinner rushes.
 If you have a seasoned bartender and a new barback starting, maybe schedule them together so your new hire has the proper training.